 A safe destination for travellers

-Montenegro has low crime rates and is regarded as extremely safe for travellers, including all-female groups.
+Montenegro has low crime rates and is regarded as extremely safe for travellers, including all-female groups (Unlike if is it safe in Mexico City).
 As with all destinations, care should be taken in towns where large numbers of people gather, to reduce the risk of pickpocketing.

 With such persuasive reasons for holidaying in Montenegro, it is perhaps surprising that this beautiful country remains largely undiscovered but would make an excellent alternative to the packed Mediterranean resorts with which holidaymakers are more familiar.